* Summit coincides with escalating U.S.-China trade war

 * Disputes on trade, climate may eclipse Macron’s agenda

-* UK’s new PM has to balance ties with US and EU as Brexit looms
+* UK PM has to balance ties with US and EU as Brexit looms

-Summit host Macron wants the leaders of Britain, Canada, Germany, Italy, Japan and the United States to focus on the defence of democracy, gender equality, education and climate change, and has invited leaders from Asia, Africa and Latin America to join them for a global push on these issues.
+Macron set an agenda for the group - France, Britain, Canada, Germany, Italy, Japan and the United States - that included the defence of democracy, gender equality, education and the environment.
+He invited Asian, African and Latin American leaders to join them for a global push on these issues.

 Adding to the unpredictable dynamic between the G7 leaders are the new realities facing Brexit-bound Britain: dwindling influence in Europe and growing dependency on the United States.